webnizam/home-automator/README.md

 $ cd home-automator

 # Build Docker Image
-$ run ./build.sh
+$ run ./build.sh or bash build.sh

 # Run the project
-$ run ./run.sh
+$ run ./run.sh or bash run.sh

-# The server will initialize in the <http://locahost:8000>
+# The server will initialize in the http://{jetson-ip}:8000
 ```

 ## :memo: License ##